Pennington NJ Distribution of Marijuana Attorney

 With Offices in Trenton, New Jersey

 New Jersey drug laws explicitly prohibit the distribution of marijuana.
 Moreover, NJ prosecutors interpret the law every broadly so that a person who simply passes a joint around the room can potentially be charged with marijuana distribution.
 This is because any exchange of drugs can result in a distribution charge.
 Even if no money changed hands during the exchange, you can be convicted of marijuana distribution.

 Kamensky Cohen & Riechelson is a highly respected law firm with a track record of success in New Jersey and Pennsylvania.
 Our attorneys have successfully represented numerous clients charged with marijuana distribution in Mercer County, NJ, including East Windsor, Lawrence, and Hightstown.
-Additionally, our litigation team includes a New Jersey Certified Trial Attorney, as well as a New Jersey “Super Lawyer” who has been recognized by his peers as one of the top lawyers in the state.
+Additionally, our litigation team includes a New Jersey Certified Trial Attorney who has been recognized by his peers as one of the top lawyers in the state.
 Call KCR now to discuss your marijuana distribution charges.